mattpilla/Mikkayla/README.md

 - `.razor`: Comes up with a Razor theory
 - `.roulette`: Play Russian roulette without the threat of actually dying
 - `.data <Pokemon name or number> (shiny)`: Gives types, abilities, stats, and sprite of Pokemon.
 Thanks to [Pokéapi](https://pokeapi.co/).
 Bless
+- `.join`: Joins voice channel of user and says hello
 - `*<youtube link>*`: Checks if the video is unlisted

 ### Admin Only